 An ECG is a medical test that detects cardiac abnormalities by measuring the electrical activity generated by the heart as it contracts.
 The machine that records the patient’s ECG is called an electrocardiogram.
 An ECG is done on a person to help diagnose heart disease.

-“This helps our ongoing effort to increase the level of care we can provide for our student-athletes,” said Lynchburg College director of athletic services Dr. Jim May.
+“This helps our ongoing effort to increase the level of care we can provide for our student-athletes,” said University of Lynchburg director of athletic services Dr. Jim May.
 “This has been collaboration between LC athletics, the exercise physiology department, and the Centra Stroobants Heart Center.
 Our exercise physiology students will be able to use these machines to gain real-life experience. “

 For more information, contact Jim May at 544-8180.